RURAL WRITING INSTITUTE

 Our four-day summer session is hosted by Cumbrian shepherd James Rebanks, internationally best-selling author of The Shepherd’s Life: Modern Dispatches from an Ancient Landscape (2015) and the forthcoming English Pastoral: An Inheritance (2020), and his wife Helen, on their Lake District farm.
 The Rebanks’ beautiful flowering hay meadows, flocks of sheep, and ancient woodlands provide rich opportunities for seeing old ways anew and nurturing the spirit, mind, and pen.

 RWI co-founder, Kathryn Aalto, is an American landscape historian, designer, speaker, and writer living in Devon.
-She is author of The New York Times best-seller, The Natural World of Winnie-the-Pooh: A Walk Through the Forest that Inspired the Hundred Acre Wood (2015), Nature and Human Intervention (2011), and the forthcoming Writing Wild: Women Poets, Ramblers, and Mavericks Who Shape How We See the Natural World (April 14, 2020).
-She contributes to Smithsonian Magazine, Outside, Sierra, and other publications.
-She has Masters degrees in Creative Nonfiction and Garden History and mentors writers in narrative nonfiction and establishing a writing practice.
-She is a member of the Association for the Study of Literature and Environment (ASLE) and the Association of Writers and Writing Programs (AWP).
-She has taught writing at several American and British universities and colleges.
+She is author of three books.
+These include Nature and Human Intervention (2011), the New York Times best-seller, The Natural World of Winnie-the-Pooh: A Walk Through the Forest that Inspired the Hundred Acre Wood (2015), and Writing Wild (2020).
+She contributes to Smithsonian Magazine, Outside, Sierra, Resurgence and The Ecologist, and other publications.
+She has Masters degrees in Creative Nonfiction and Garden History and a thriving creative practice as a designer, mentor, and online teacher.
+She is a member of the Association for the Study of Literature and Environment (ASLE) and the Association of Writers and Writing Programs (AWP) and has taught writing at several American and British universities and colleges.

 Tuition is £1350 and includes all lectures, dinners, farm lunches prepared by the talented Helen Rebanks, and transportation to and from Glenridding.
 We base our Distinguished Speakers’ Series at Inn on the Lake and other venues in Glenridding, a village with an ample range of accommodation including camping, mid-range B&Bs, and higher-end accommodation.
 It is advised to book early.